 Extends to the anterior margin of the medial malleolus at the lower end

-Provides structural strength and support to the leg
+Provides structural strength and support to your leg

 Distal Epiphysis